mczhuang/eWordle/tests/README.md

 ## Integration Tests

+All integration tests shown below are screenshotted, saved in respective folders.

-Each test case as shown below contains
+Each test case as shown below contains:

 + Screenshots included